 All County Welfare Directors’ Letter 18-19 (8/21/2018) [“Supplement to Home & Community Based Services and Spousal Impoverishment”];

-New Developments as of 12/6/2019: The Spousal Impoverishment provisions are set to expire on 12/31/2019, unless extended by further act of Congress and signature of the President.
-See the recent Issue Brief prepared by the Kaiser Family Foundation and incorporated into the website of Justice in Aging.
+For earlier developments, see the Issue Brief prepared by the Kaiser Family Foundation and incorporated into the website of Justice in Aging.

 Prior DEVELOPMENTS as of 04/18/2019, HR 1839, a Bill approving a further extension of the Spousal Impoverishment (“SI”) Provision was signed into law by the President.
 It now, once again, extends the SI Provisions to September 30, 2019.
 Advocates for seniors and the disabled are advocating to make this extension permanent.
 See Justice in Aging’s Fact Sheet on topic.